yogeshluthra/jekyll-now/_posts/2017-07-06-MeanVariance_Estimation_from_Online_Data.md

   - Cons:
     - Is slower to calculate (could be made faster if implemented in a back-end library, based on C for example)

-Following figures show comparison of Exponential and Moving Statistics of sampling done on Normal Distribution with Mean=0.0 and Variance=1.0
+Following figures show comparison of Exponential and Cumulative Statistics of sampling done on Normal Distribution with Mean=0.0 and Variance=1.0
 In each sampling event, 30 samples (=mini-batch size) were taken.
 Then EMA statistics were calculate on whole mini-batch, while for CMA calculation was done on single samples as if they were fed sequentially.
 $$\alpha=0.9$$ was used for EMA.